milidoshi26/CredScanNPMPackage/README.md

-# An NPM Package based on the CredScan Console App
+# A NPM Package based on the CredScan Console App